rycus86/prometheus_flask_exporter/README.md

 - `flask_exporter_info` (Gauge)
   Information about the Prometheus Flask exporter itself (e.g. `version`).

+The prefix for the default metrics can be controlled by the `defaults_prefix` parameter.

 ## Configuration

 By default, the metrics are exposed on the same Flask application on the